Zinkelburger/x45s/Readme.md

 `havePlayersPlayCards` takes the number of the player thas is leading, and calls playCard on each of the players in the correct order.
 It keeps track of the cards played, and passes this information to the `playCard` method.

 ## Player
-There is only a default constructor.
+There a default constructor, and a variadic constructor that takes Card arguments so you can give a player a predetermined hand for testing purposes.

 Each player's hand is a vector of Cards.